TEI-GIS-WG/docs/presentations/TEI2025_abstract.md

 support widely-used standards,  appropriately constrained to facilitate robust interchange, and backwards compatible with existing practices.

 In our short paper, we will share our current thinking and proposed modifications.
-We propose expanding `<geo>` to allow content in any of the supported geographic standards as well as adding a set of attributes that allow encoders to define clearly the encoding scheme used to describe geospatial information.
-We also propose adding a new element, `<geoDef>,` to allow for centralized definitions of geographic schemes to which a `<geo>` may refer.
+We propose expanding `<geo>` to allow content in any of the supported geographic standards and creating a new element, `<geoDef>,` to allow for centralized definitions of geographic schemes.
+These two elements will both be members of a new class of attributes, which will specify the encoding scheme used, its version, and, to promote interchange, the level at which the geographic scheme is being implemented.